zalmoxisus/redux-remotedev/README.md

   description: 'It was supposed to be an useless report, but it\'s not ;)',
   screenshot: 'add here an image blob or an url of the stored screenshot',
   version: 'app version to git checkout that release tag',
+  userAgent: Platform.Version, // On React Native with: import { Platform } from 'react-native';
+  // for browsers userAgent is detected automatically, so no need to specify it explicitely.
   user: {
     id: 'user_id',
     name: 'User Name',
     email: 'user@email',
     avatar: 'url or image blob'
-  }
+  },
   // or just a string:
-  // user: 'user id or user name to identify him'
+  // user: 'user id or user name to identify him',
+  meta: 'everything else you want to send'
 }))
 ```